 Commercial steam cleaning temperatures range between 140 degrees Celsius for wet steam and 170 degrees Celsius for dry steam.
 And the pros can hit carpets with high pressure.
 The advantage of steam cleaning over-shampooing is being able to avoid or reduce the number of chemical detergents used in the home.

 Another advantage of hiring a professional carpet cleaning service is they will have a whole range of machines, accoutrements, products and expertise on hand that we personally do not have stuffed in our hall closets.
 When it comes to killing bugs and efficient cleaning, the pros not only know what to do, they are equipped to do it.
 High-pressure steam cleaning?
 Check.
 Dry carpet cleaning?
 Check.
 Commercial drying?
 Check.
 Wool or synthetic, shag or frieze carpets?
 Not a problem.
 Did someone say carpet mites?
 Gone.

 Weighing the costs and the benefits of a DIY job and commercial carpet service when it comes to deep-cleaning the carpets is a no-brainer.
 Two or three times a year is well worth the time and effort of placing a call to our local pro carpet cleaners.
-Knowing the burden to clean, clean and re-clean is on someone who knows what they are doing and have the products necessary to get the job done extremely well is a tick off our ‘To Do’ list, no matter who is doing the work.
+Knowing the burden to clean, clean and re-clean is on someone who knows what they are doing and has the products necessary to get the job done extremely well is a tick off our ‘To Do’ list, no matter who is doing the work.